AK-Subodh/Data-Visualization-Projects/README.md

 - Sisense
 - IBM Cognos Analysis and many more.

-## Some of the Exciting DataViz Community activities to look for:
+## Some of the Exciting DataViz Community activities to look for and participate:
 - #MakeoverMonday
 - #WorkoutWednesday
 - #ThrowbackDataThursday